anderssoegaard/anderssoegaard.github.io/index.md

 Professor in Natural Language Processing and Machine Learning, Dpt. of Computer Science, University of Copenhagen.

 ### News
 I have been awarded a Google Focused Research Award for a project on multilingual semantic parsing using multi-task reinforcement learning.
-I will be area chair of NAACL 2018, ACL 2018, COLING 2018, and IJCAI 2018.
-I am also writing a new book for Morgan & Claypool.
+I am also writing a book on cross-lingual learning for Morgan & Claypool with Ivan Vulic (Cambridge), Manaal Faruqui (Google), and Sebastian Ruder (INSIGHT).

 ## Research publications
 ### 2018